muratk5n/thirdwave/en/README.md

 ---

-Where would we rewind fundamental science, before it was fucked up beyond recognition?
+Where would we rewind fundamental phy, before it was fucked up beyond recognition?
 I thought about this before; Pre-Shelter Island Conference sounds fine.
 Take QM (enough for electronics), get rid of the stuff afterwards, using the measurements obtained past that point continue from there.